 At Beloit, Daniel teaches a wide range of courses on the history of Europe and the European colonial empires from the late eighteenth century to the present.
 His courses include “Big Brother is Watching You: Europe in the Age of Government Surveillance,” “Europe and the Modern World, 1789-1945,” “Nineteenth and Twentieth-Century Colonialism,” “Modern African History,” “Worlds of Stone: Modern Urban History,” “Magic Mountains and Faustian Bargains: German History Seen Through The Eyes of Thomas Mann and his Family,” “History of Fascism,” “Thinking Through Europe’s History: History and Theory, 1789-Present,” and “History of Emotions in Modern Europe.”

-Daniel Brückenhaus, “Imperial Fears and Transnational Policing: The ‘German Problem’ and the Surveillance of Anti-Colonialists in Europe,” in: Harald Fischer-Tiné (ed.), Empires on the Verge of a Nervous Breakdown (Cambridge Imperial and Post-Colonial Studies) (London: Palgrave Macmillan, forthcoming 2015)
+Daniel Brückenhaus, “Imperial Fears and Transnational Policing in Europe: The ‘German Problem’ and the British and French Surveillance of Anti-Colonialists in Exile,” in: Harald Fischer-Tiné (ed.), Anxieties, Fear and Panic in Colonial Settings: Empires on the Verge of a Nervous Breakdown (Cambridge Imperial and Post-Colonial Studies) (London: Palgrave Macmillan, 2016), pp. 225-257

 Daniel Brückenhaus, “Radicalism,” in: Gita Dharampal-Frick et al. (eds.), Key Concepts in Modern Indian Studies (New Delhi: Oxford University Press, 2015), pp. 226-228